wokwi/wokwi-docs/docs/parts/wokwi-74hc165.md

 | GND   | Ground                                    |
 | VCC   | Supply voltage                            |

-\* Use the DS to chain multiple 74HC165 units together.
-Connect DS to the Q7 pin of the previous 74HC165 chip in chain.
+\* Use the DS to daisy-chain multiple 74HC165 units together.
+Connect DS to the Q7 pin of the previous 74HC165 chip in the chain.
+You can leave DS disconnected if you don't chain or for the first chip in the chain.

 ## Operation